fateh-boulcherab/automated-backup/README.md

    0 2 * * * /usr/bin/python3 /path/to/backup.py
    ```

-> Replace `/usr/bin/python3` with the output of `which python3`, and `/path/to/backup.py` with your script's location.
+> Replace `/usr/bin/python3` with the output of `which python3`, and `/path/to/backup.py` with the actual path to your script.

 ---